adrianblakey/slot-car-ecom/README.md

 You might witness timing effects in a car that won't leave the line smoothly on full power - it'll stutter and "cog".
 This might be because the motor is not under load because the wheels are spinning (!) due to too much torque from the motor - drone motors have a lot of torque - maybe too much.
 There are some [technical articles ... ](https://www.miniquadtestbench.com/motors-and-torque.html#:~:text=Torque%20itself%20is%20simply%20a,power%20%3D%20torque%20*%20angular%20velocity.)

-## Default Drag Brake Setting 75%
+## Drag Brake Setting

-The default value is not a random value.
 When a motor is driven using complementary PWM (so called damped mode) it's literally braking while running.
 In other words, its two energized phases are either connected to rail and ground (driving) or both connected to ground (braking).

 When the duty cycle is close to 100%, the energized phases spend most of the time in the driving state (connected to opposite polarities) giving 0% braking.
 When duty cycle is close to 0%, the energized phases spend most of the time in the braking state (connected to ground) yielding a rough equivalent of 66% drag brake force.
 Deadtime obviously slightly reduces running brake by introducing an unconnected gap between transitions from driving to braking.

-So with a default 75% drag brake setting the transition from running brake to drag brake is quite smooth.
+So with a drag brake setting of 75%, the transition from running brake to drag brake is quite smooth.

 But if you need a more abrupt brake, higher than 75%, try setting it, it won't be smooth.